-Merida is the capital of the Yucatan state in Mexico and a symbol of the colonial architecture and culture, an unmissable stop if you are planning a road trip around Yucatan.
+Yucatan capital city, Merida is a colorful vibrant city, a symbol of colonial architecture and culture, and an unmissable stop if you are planning a Yucatan Itinerary.

 The city is very safe to walk around, and whether you are traveling with your kids or on your own, you will enjoy every corner.

 Why was it called the white city?
 I’ll tell you in a bit.

 Merida was founded in 1542 by Francisco de Montejo junior (or handsome) on the remaining of the ancient Mayan city, called T’hó, which means 5 in the Mayan language.
 In fact, when he arrived he found 5 Mayan temples surrounding a huge plaza and resembling the Roman ruins of the city of Merida in Extremadura, Spain, and therefore he adopted the same name.
 Merida of Yucatan.

 The white stones of the old city have been used to build the new one and you will find some bas-relief mounted into the walls of the new Catholic churches and several other buildings.

 You will see the remaining of the old wall that surrounded the city, built by the criollos to protect themselves from the sporadic revolts from the indigenous Mayans.